-Appendix E contains a reconciliation of proposed Life Of Mine Plan (LOMP) clearance areas as at 19 Oct-22 and identifies that a further variation for small additions will be required at a later date.
+On 9 Dec-22 an amended version - Biodiversity Offset Management Plan, 29 Nov-22 - was approved.
+This version had an Appendix E that reconciled proposed Life of Mine Plan (LOMP) clearance areas on 19 Oct-22 and identified that a further variation for small additions will be required at a later date.